3evv/roborockS7_mop_sensor/README.md

 ![268359808-a441053e-e44c-442b-b3ea-91144d676bb8](https://github.com/3evv/roborockS7_mop_sensor/assets/26227520/120747b8-fcc4-4cd5-ae1b-2ec5e034faa1)

-- Blue - Ground
+- Blue - Ground - connect to _Yellow_ with a smd resistor (10k Ohm in my case) - you can replace the hall sensor with your resistance.
 - **Yellow** - Sensing wire for the Hall sensor - use as output.
-- **Red** - Vcc, in my case it read about 3.2 V - connect to _Yellow_ with a smd resistor (10k Ohm in my case) - you can replace the hall sensor with your resistance.
+- **Red** - Vcc, in my case it read about 3.2 V
 - Green - ~~Don't know what it does, prob. better to leave it alone.~~ (These are just symbolic colours, not the ones on the wire connecting to the module!)
 ~~Use your preffered method of shorting the two connections.~~ Ignore the short between connector socket legs on the picture - its the old, unreliable fix.

 Use a resistor to fool the controller that the hall sensor is working properly.
 I suggest experimenting which combination of resistances works for your board since water damage makes things unpredictable as I experienced myself.
-Consider using a voltage divider - in my case it worked fine with only a 10k resistor.
+Consider using a voltage divider - in my case it worked fine with only a 10k resistor, but a pull-up between +3V and sense pin might be neccesary in your case.

 ## Photos of the module,
 ![board 2](https://github.com/3evv/roborockS7_mop_sensor/assets/26227520/5f33c0ca-ea53-4d74-9158-61d39c83c23f)